keduba/my_test/content/post/update/index.md

 Effective Python (2nd Edition) by Brett Slatkin

-* actually I was studying but you know I already saw it as working
+*actually I was studying but you know already that I see it as working.